tftiwnbe/grindboard/README.md

 - `PUT /tasks/{id}` responds with partial fields (per `TaskUpdate`), not the full `Task`.
 - The complete endpoint toggles the `completed` flag; it is not idempotent.

+## Authentication (optional)

+- Enable auth by setting `AUTH_ENABLED=true` in `.env`.
+When enabled, all `/tasks` routes require a `Bearer` token (FastAPI security: HTTPBearer).
+- Token lifetime is configurable via `TOKEN_TTL_MINUTES` (default 1440 minutes).
+- Sessions: by default, a new login invalidates previous tokens (single-session).
+To allow multiple concurrent logins per user, set `MAX_TOKENS_PER_USER` to a number greater than 1.
+  - Expired tokens are cleaned up opportunistically on login.

+### Endpoint

+- `POST /auth/login` — body: `{ "username": "alice", "password": "secret123" }`
+  - If the user does not exist, it is created and a token is issued.
+  - If the user exists, credentials are verified and a token is issued.
+  - Response: `{ "token": "..." }`

 ## Migrations

 ```bash